top of page

 Writer's pictureOut and About

-After exploring the Urban Art in South Fremantle and on another occasion exploring from the Omeo Wreck south to Woodman Point I felt we had to close the gap and explore north from the Omeo Wreck to South Beach.
+Omeo Wreck south to Woodman Point I felt we had to close the gap and explore north from the Omeo Wreck to South Beach.
 Previously at the Omeo Wreck I noticed there was a Noongar Tourist Trail which went between Socrates Park and the Port Coogee Marina so this was our starting point.

 The Noongar Tourist Trail visits a number of parks which feature the glass Kidogo Artworks before moving on to the Lookout at Bombay Park and looping back to the coast at Ngarkal Beach.
 Read the dedicated blog for more information.
 Descending from the Lookout we diverted north along Lullworth Avenue, emerging at the Port Coogee Play Park off Caledonia Avenue.
 This little park had a shipping container themed tower, a pirate ship, a flying fox, water and sand play and wood and stone climbing elements.

 From here we crossed the barren open space which is yet to be developed emerging at Robb Road.
 We followed Robb Road north for a minute or two until we saw a narrow rough dirt side track heading up the slope.
 We climbed this hoping for a view of the old South Fremantle Power Station.
 We emerged onto a rough but wide dirt track which ran alongside the power station affording us fabulous views of the decrepit building and the graffiti art around it.
 There were so many photo opportunities as the spectacular backdrop of the ocean gave this ugly building a kind of beauty.
-I coined the word beaugly (beautiful ugly!).
+(I coined the word beaugly (beautiful ugly!).
 We followed the dirt track for most of the length of Robb Road, half expecting to see some rough sleepers but although there was evidence that people hung out here we didn't come across anybody.
 The track was rough but you can't see the power station from the road so it is worth the scramble to get up to this level.

 At the end we crossed Mc Taggart Cove and took the footpath into C.Y.
 O'Connor Reserve.
 The beginning of the path was beautifully shaded and the trees formed a dark tunnel to walk through but as we circled around the car park and the "oval" the trees ended and we were walking in full sun.
 This path is fully paved and dual use.